imetallica/merchant/README.md

 ## Roadmap

-Merchant has in mind an easy way to allow developers to implement their own payment gateways and more credit cards.
+Merchant has in mind an easy way to allow developers to implement their own payment gateways.

   - Luhn's Algorithm                [OK]
   - Support for Visa                [OK]
   - Support for MasterCard          [OK]
-  - Support for American Express    [NOT STARTED]
+  - Support for American Express    [OK]
+  - Support for Diners Club         [OK]
+  - Support for Discover            [OK]
   - PayPal support                  [IN PROGRESS]
   - Stripe support                  [NOT STARTED]